Activity ideas for participating in PSD2019

-There are many ways to advocate for safe medicines and healthcare for all.
+There are many ways to advocate for accelerating of progress for a safe patient-centred universal health coverage.
 We have put together some examples of activities to give you some inspiration.
 These activities range from raising awareness, campaigning, through to creating opportunities for effectively engaging with key decision-makers in healthcare.

 Let us know your plans!

 We love to see what you are doing for the Day, so please do let us know what activities you are planning!
-Keep us updated on social media by using the #PSD2018 as well as tagging @PatientSolDay on twitter and Iapo Patient Voice on Facebook or by emailing us at email@example.com or firstname.lastname@example.org
+Keep us updated on social media by using the #PSD2019 as well as tagging @PatientSolDay and IAPOvoice on twitter and Iapo Patient Voice on Facebook or by emailing us at firstname.lastname@example.org

-- Hold a workshop, offering opportunities for patients to speak about their own experiences (challenges and solutions) regarding safe medication and healthcare.
-Share these experiences via short articles with us to promote patient pharmacovigilance stories.
+- Hold a workshop, offering opportunities for patients to speak about their own experiences (challenges and solutions) regarding accelerating progress for a safe patient-centred universal health coverage.
+Share these experiences via short articles with us to promote patient stories in the delivery of safe UHC.

-- Run a cultural event such as a play, theatre, dance or concert with local groups and networks to raise awareness on safe medication and healthcare in creative ways.
+- Run a cultural event such as a play, theatre, dance or concert with local groups and networks to raise awareness on accelerating progress for a safe patient-centred universal health coverage in creative ways.

 - Hold a march or a walk to raise awareness and promote discussion.

-- Host a face-to-face seminar or online webinar to discuss a strategy for achieving safe medication and healthcare in your area/country/region.
+- Host a face-to-face seminar or online webinar to discuss a strategy for accelerating progress for a safe patient-centred universal health coverage in your area/country/region.
 Invite a range of stakeholders to speak on the panel.

-- Develop communications materials on safe medication and healthcare and distribute to members of the public.
+- Develop communications materials on accelerating progress for a safe patient-centred universal health coverageand distribute to members of the public.

 - Draft a strategy to engage a well-known patient and/or celebrity from your region or country to support the campaign or event.
 Ask them to endorse the day to increase the media and public attention.

-- Create and deliver petitions and letters to decision-makers calling for a commitment to create safer practices for patients in the area/country/region.
+- Create and deliver petitions and letters to decision-makers calling for them to implement the committments they have made commitment to create safer practices for patients in the area/country/region.

-- Create a website or Facebook page to promote a petition and gather online support for a policy intervention aiming to promote safe medication and healthcare in your area/region/country.
+- Create a website or Facebook page to promote a petition and gather online support for a policy intervention aiming to promote accelerating progress for a safe patient-centred universal health coverage in your area/region/country.

-- Identify opportunities to speak at local community events or meetings where you can raise awareness of patients’ rights, safe medicines and healthcare.
+- Identify opportunities to speak at local community events or meetings where you can raise awareness of patients’ rights and why we all need to advocate for accelerating progress for a safe patient-centred universal health coverage.

 - Identify and engage with key players linked to healthcare, such as health professionals associations and industry representative bodies who have a strong collective voice in health policy-making

-- Identify policy issues that you can influence and arrange meetings with key decision makers in your country or region.
+- Identify policy issues in accelerating progress for a safe patient-centred universal health coveragethat you can influence and arrange meetings with key decision makers in your country or region.

 - Raise awareness using fliers, posters, stickers or t-shirts among local communities, government, health service providers and any other health professionals.